Refunds

 Refund details retrieved successfully

-objectstringA string representing the type of the object.
-Always
+objectA string representing the type of the object.
+Always "refund" for

 This timestamp can be used to track when the refund was initially created.